rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 </details>

 Example of the JSON param for the first or initial transaction is given below.
-This param is used during [API Request Step](/en/snap/integration-guide.md#api-request).
+This param is used during [backend API request step](/en/snap/integration-guide.md#_1-acquiring-transaction-token-on-backend).
 <!-- tabs:start -->

 #### **JSON Parameters**